The very best of the Langdale Pikes

 You can also look at gaiters.
 These will keep your trousers clean (and drier), which will make them more comfortable, but will not help if the mud is deeper than your boots, as it will get in the join.
 I generally only bother if I’m also expecting to be walking in wet vegetation, but some people like them for their ability to stop stones and grit getting in your footwear.

-Lastly, be careful with slip-on shoes and boots and wellingtons.
+Lastly, be careful with slip-on shoes and boots along with wellingtons.
 They tend to slip off, leaving you standing on one leg desperately trying not to put your foot back down.
 Laced boots, or at least those with an ankle strap, are more secure.

 Surface mud is actually more dangerous than deeper mud – especially when it appears as a thin layer on top of rock it can be incredibly slippery.
 Like walking on ice, keep your pace shorter, your feet low and pace steady.
 Avoid sudden changes in direction or speed.
 If possible, keep your legs slightly relaxed to cope with any sudden slips.